haraqa/haraqa/README.md

   </a>
 </div>

-**haraqa** is designed to be a developer friendly, scalable message queue for data persistence and communication between microservices.
+**haraqa** is designed to be a developer friendly, scalable message queue for data persistence and real-time data streaming between microservices.
+Haraqa provides high-throughput, low-latency, fault-tolerant pipelines for architectures of any size.

-#### Table of Contents
+### Table of Contents
 * [About the Project](#about-the-project)
   * [Overview](#overview)
   * [Persistence and Replication](#persistence-and-replication)